edwward/me/README.md

-# Simple website about me
+# simple web about me